For One Black Woman, the Opportunity Gap Means A Lifetime Loss of Nearly $1M

 Understanding the root causes of pay disparities

-As a corporate leader, here some things to consider as you seek to create change in your company.
+As a corporate leader, here are some things to consider as you seek to create change in your company.

 Once you find pay inequities among employees doing substantially similar work and remediate underpaid employees’ compensation, then you can dig into the underlying business processes that created those inequities in the first place.